rguides

-Working with APIs using httr2
+Working REST APIs with httr2 in R

 Why httr2?